-Google Home and Nest products now Matter-enabled
+Google Home and Nest products now Matter-enabled, will work as smart home hubs

-(Pocket-lint) - Google has announced that a collection of its Google Home and Nest devices now support Matter, including the new Nest WiFi Pro system.
+Google has announced that a collection of its Google Home and Nest devices now support Matter, including the new Nest WiFi Pro system.

 That means you can use Google Nest and Android devices as hubs to control the rest of your smart home kit through the Google Home app, as long as they are Matter-enabled too.